-An individual track stem is an audio file that is created when you record a vocal, instrument, or midi sound for a song.
-When creating a full track, you usually are combining several stems together to make a complete work of audio art.
+An individual track stem is an audio file that is created when you record a vocal, live instrument, or virtual instrument sound for a song.
+When creating a full track, you usually combine several stems together to make a complete work of audio art.

 To send each individual stem from your project file, you will need to solo the individual track and bounce them out as audio files one by one.

 Failure to secure each individual stem may result in a loss in audio quality and hurt the success of the song you're working on.
 Most professional engineers will deny your business if you cannot provide them with each individual track stem.

 If you are working with a singer or musician and would like to receive or give the part you've recorded, it is best to send your part by sending each individual track stem.

 Related Post: See Vocal Layering Tips For Singers And Rappers

-At the end of the day, having accessible, high-quality track stems is highly critical to the mixing process first and foremost.
+At the end of the day, having accessible, high-quality track stems is highly critical to the mixing process, first and foremost.
 Whether you are receiving or sending out track stems, be sure each stem features just one instrument!

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her song services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.